 Illinois Dialysis Patient Resources

 A non-Medicaid, completely state-funded program for persons who have End Stage Renal Disease.
-It pays for the dialysis treatment only.
-The only requirements to enroll in this program are: the recipient must be a U.S. citizen, legal resident of the state of IL, and they must apply for Medicaid first.
-Income is not a factor for this program; however, dependent upon income, expenses and several other factors the recipient may have a participation fee.
-This is similar to a co-pay.
-Patients should find and complete all the necessary documentation through their social worker at the dialysis clinic they currently utilize.
+It only covers dialysis treatment.
+Enrollment requirements: Recipient must be a U.S. Citizen, a legal resident of Illinois, and apply for Medicaid first.
+Income is not a factor for this program.
+However, dependent upon income, expenses and several other factors, recipients may have a participant fee similar to a co-pay.
+Patients should find and complete all the necessary documentation through their dialysis clinic social worker.